This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Make ahead of time.
-You can make donut dough ahead up until step 5, then cover and refrigerate until the next day.
-When ready to make the donuts, let dough come to room temperature and then rise for an hour.
+Prep ahead.
+Shape the dough into donuts, cover, and refrigerate until the next day.
+When ready to fry, let them come to room temperature and rise for an hour.

 Nutrition